Psophia

 Psophia is a genus of birds restricted to the humid forests of the Amazon and Guiana Shield in South America.
 It is the only genus in the family Psophiidae.
 Birds in the genus are commonly known as trumpeters, due to the trumpeting or cackling threat call of the males.
 The three species resemble slightly taller, longer-legged chickens in size and appearance; they measure 45 to 52 cm long and weigh 1 to 1.5 kg.
-They are rotund birds with long, flexible necks and legs, downward-curving bills and a “hunched” appearance.
+They are rotund birds with long, flexible necks and legs, downward-curving bills and a "hunched" appearance.
 Their heads are small, but their eyes are relatively large, making them look inquisitive and "good-natured".
 The plumage is soft, resembling fur or velvet on the head and neck.
 It is mostly black, with purple, green, or bronze iridescence, particularly on the wing coverts and the lower neck.
 In the best-known taxa, the secondary and tertial flight feathers are white, grey, or greenish-black and hairlike, falling over the lower back, which is the same colour.
 These colours give the three generally accepted species their names.

 Taxonomy and systematics

 The genus Psophia was introduced in 1758 by the Swedish naturalist Carl Linnaeus, in the tenth edition of his Systema Naturae, as containing a single species, the grey-winged trumpeter (Psophia crepitans).
 The genus name is from the Ancient Greek psophos meaning "noise".

-The genus' taxonomy is far from settled; anywhere from three to six species (with varying numbers of subspecies) are recognized by different taxonomic systems.
+The genus' taxonomy is far from settled; anywhere from three to six species (with varying numbers of subspecies) are accepted by different taxonomic systems.

 The International Ornithological Committee's treatment is the most conservative.
-They recognize three species, two of which have three subspecies:
+They accept three species, two of which have three subspecies: